 Many items can still be recycled even if they don’t belong in your recycling bin.
 For example, batteries can be recycled by taking them to a drop-off point.

 Highly toxic items, such as chemicals, should never be put in your rubbish bins or poured down the drain.
 Find out how to dispose of toxic household items.

-Find out where you can take items that can’t go in your recycling or rubbish bin by visiting the Recycling Near You tool or Recycle Mate.
+Find out where you can take or send items that can’t go in your recycling or rubbish bin by visiting the Recycling Near You tool or Recycle Mate.

 [The visuals during this video are an infographic illustrating the recycling of plastics by placing into a recycling bin and tubs, sorting, manufacturing and being reused as planter boxes, tables and park benches]